You pay for each membership through a monthly direct debit, usually for a 12-month term, and you get to watch as many films as you like each month.

 Going to a festival can end up being a costly affair, but there are ways for you to cut the cost in every possible way, from start to finish.
 Read our guide on doing festivals on the cheap for ideas.

 There are often competing deals available for spa days and weekends.
-Check website such as Wahanda to see if you could save money while pampering yourself.
+Check website such as Treatwell to see if you could save money while pampering yourself.

-You can sit back and enjoy a wide range of films and television programs from the comfort of your sofa with services offered by Amazon Prime and Netflix to name a few, all of which charge a monthly subscription fee.
+You can sit back and enjoy a wide range of films and television programs from the comfort of your sofa with services offered by services like Amazon Prime and Netflix, which charge a monthly subscription fee.

-Read our guide Free & Legal Places to Watch TV & Films Online for more information on other services.
+Read our guide Where to watch free TV & films online for more information on other services.

 If you are one of the millions of us that enjoys gaming then there are ways to get yourself a console and games without spending the earth.
 Look to buy pre-owned, or opt for bundle deals, to get the most for your money.